 Professors are strongly encouraged to use masks, but masks are optional while lecturing in classrooms.

-Masks are required for all in the administrative area.
+Masks are required for everyone in the administrative area.

-Masking is required for those who have been exposed to COVID-19.
+Masking is required for anyone who has been exposed to COVID-19.
 SFBU will continue to notify everyone of positive case exposures.
 In such cases, masks will be required for 10 days following the date of exposure.

-Everyone should be considerate of those who may be at higher risk (age or illness), and those who simply wish to remain safe.
+Everyone should be considerate of people who may be at higher risk because of age or illness, and those who simply wish to remain safe.

 EATING ON CAMPUS

 The Dining Hall is now open for eating.
 Eating is allowed only in the Dining Hall and outside Quad.
 Eating is not permitted in the rest of the campus.
 Thank you for keeping your campus clean.